drewbarontini/documents/haml-spacing.md

   = link_to 'Button', '/', class: 'btn'
 ```

+_There are multiple elements, so a newline is created._

 ### Loops

 ```haml
 - things.each do |thing|
   %p= thing.title
 ```

+_There is only a single element, so no newline is created._

 ```haml
 - things.each do |thing|